Phone-GWP-group

 Protection

-Whilst this is unlikely, other forms of export packaging, such as plastic cases, can mitigate this potential.
+Whilst this is unlikely, other forms of export packaging, such as protective cases, can mitigate this potential.

 You should also consider that the protection provided by timber crates – as with most other export packaging – can be improved further with a range of inserts (particularly foam).
 Timber can also be an essential component of most composite packaging for particularly technical or demanding packaging requirements.